asimyil07/Cyber-Security-Cyber-Audit-Benchmark/README.md

 Among open-weight models, Gemma delivered the strongest combination of accuracy, efficiency, and operational practicality.

 As LLM adoption within SOC and security teams continues to grow, Turkish-language evaluations remain an important component for organizations operating in local environments and regulatory contexts.

+**Disclaimer**

+This study is an independent personal research project and reflects the performance of the evaluated models at a specific point in time (June 2026).

+Results may vary depending on the prompts used, model versions, system configurations, inference settings, and testing environments.
+As AI models evolve rapidly, future performance may differ significantly from the results presented here.

+The findings should not be interpreted as investment advice, a guarantee of accuracy, or an endorsement of any particular model, vendor, or product.
+The benchmark is intended solely for informational and educational purposes.

+Any decisions, implementations, or business activities undertaken based on these results are the sole responsibility of the reader or organization.
+The authors assume no liability for any direct or indirect consequences arising from the use or interpretation of this analysis.